-Most nonresidential buildings are on an automatic timer system that unlocks and locks the entrances as set.
-Building with no automatic timers such as Academic buildings, are unlocked by Maintenance cleaning staff every morning at 6 am.
-University Police lock the Academic buildings at 9pm.
+The building is on an automatic timer system that unlocks and locks the entrances as set.
 All Faculty and Staff are provided keys into their respective work assigned building and/or their ID cards are programmed through a swipe card system to allow for access during locked hours.